openvinotoolkit/openvino_tensorflow/python/README.md

 ## Usage

 By default, Intel<sup>®</sup> CPU is used to run inference.
-However, you can change the default option to either Intel<sup>®</sup> integrated GPU or Intel<sup>®</sup> VPU for AI inferencing.
+However, you can change the default option to Intel<sup>®</sup> integrated or discrete GPUs (GPU, GPU.0, GPU.1 etc).
 Invoke the following function to change the hardware on which inferencing is done.

     openvino_tensorflow.set_backend('<backend_name>')

-Supported backends include 'CPU', 'GPU', 'GPU_FP16', and 'MYRIAD'.
+Supported backends include 'CPU', 'GPU', 'GPU_FP16'.

 To determine what processing units are available on your system for inference, use the following function: